21wh1a0524/AITruthScan/README.md

 The model will identify the selected image for detection as fake and present the output as fake along with an explanation of why it is fake.<br>
 ![Screenshot 2024-06-09 173818](https://github.com/user-attachments/assets/2336d6df-7ebc-4cda-939b-f9da21e5a22b)

-## Tools
-Pycharm

-## Thanks for Watching
-Thank you for checking out my Deepfake Detection and Prevention project!
-If you found this project useful or interesting, please consider giving it a star🌟 on GitHub.
-Your support is greatly appreciated!
-# AITruthScan
-# AITruthScan